The thief comes only to steal and kill and destroy;

 This life was not attained through any means that is unavailable or unattainable to anyone.
 That means that what I have now, you can have, and you can give it to your friends, your daughter, your mother or your sister!
 Surprisingly, it is not in what I attained, but was, in fact, when I lost everything!

-As Christians, it seems that we often have a “head knowledge” of this principle and many other principles that Jesus told us about when He ministered to His apostles or when He shared the Beatitudes to thousands—but we don’t live that life.
+As Christians, it seems that we often have a “head knowledge” of this principle and many other principles that the Lord told us about when He ministered to His apostles or when He shared the Beatitudes to thousands—but we don’t live that life.
 We don’t walk it out.
 We have the faith to believe that it works, but we don’t walk out that faith; therefore, “faith without our works is dead” (James 2:26).

 Ladies, this life is attainable to each and every one of us.
 I have found over the course of these past few months that it is found in losing the life that we all struggle to keep.
-It is in truly surrendering our lives and living out the principles that are all found in the Bible, but are never really lived, that bring that joy that eludes most of us.
+It is in truly surrendering our lives and living out the principles that are all found in the Bible but are never really lived, that bring that joy that eludes most of us.

 In the course of my first restoration, I walked out the principles found in the Restore Your Marriage book and attained a restored marriage.
 However, I walked these principles out with so much fear and trepidation because of the level of my faith at the time.
 What was worse, however, was that I was seeking the life that I wanted.
 It never occurred to me that I could be happy (let alone joyful) if God did not restore my marriage.
 So I prayed specifically (as we are taught in Bible studies to do) and followed the principles (that our ministry has always encouraged a woman to do).
-Since finding my abundant life (when I lost everything), I realized that Jesus also told us how we were to pray, which was “Thy will be done.”
+Since finding my abundant life (when I lost everything), I realized that while on earth the Lord also told us how we were to pray, which was “Thy will be done.”

 What got my attention was when I began to see the women whose marriages were restored, but were living lives of struggles, pain and heartache, and that motivated me to move from where I had settled in—this side of the Jordan.
 This side of the Jordan is just next to the desert but sits on the banks of the river.
 It appears green with abundant water, but it is not the land promised.